light-0ff/pixel-ziqqurat-like/README.md

 at the moment there is no way to run it normally. there is no executable file and i don't plan to publish it on itch.io.
 You can compile it yourself, for this you will need to:

-first or go [here](https://www.rust-lang.org/learn/get-started), and follow instructions.
+first go [here](https://www.rust-lang.org/learn/get-started), and follow instructions.

 ### Linux
 Follow the instructions at [Linux Dependencies](https://github.com/bevyengine/bevy/blob/latest/docs/linux_dependencies.md)